-- No Name Given: He is only known by epithets: The Great Prince in the films, and the Old Prince or simply "the old stag" in the novel.
+- No Name Given: As with other characters like the owl.
+He is only known by epithets: The Great Prince in the films, and the Old Prince or simply "the old stag" in the novel.

-- The Obi-Wan: The Great Prince.
-This is averted more than halfway through Bambi II, however, when the Prince finally starts to open up and care more for Bambi as a father.
+- The Obi-Wan: This is averted more than halfway through Bambi II, however, when the Prince finally starts to open up and care more for Bambi as a father.

 - Papa Wolf: Took on hunting dogs to protect his son.